nikhilparla/ether/README.md

 - Runs on Etherium Virtual machine (EVM)
 - Its has statically defined types

+#### Language Data types
+- public keyword on the global variable gives you access even without a getter function

 ### Transactioins
 - The etherium blockchain is made of bundles of recored called blocks